PhillHenry/IcebergPlayground/README.md

 `mvn clean install -Ddocker.uid=$(id -u) -Ddocker.gid=$(id -g)`

+We use a bespoke Polaris Docker image (see the notes in `Dockerfile`) because we must fiddle with permissions (see `polaris_entrypoint.sh`) to allow both the tests and Polaris to write to the host's storage.

 # Creating the Documentation
 You'll need to install `ansi2html`.
 On Ubuntu, you'd do it with something like: